Jennie Dorris is a percussionist, writer, and researcher based in Pittsburgh.

 She is one of the founding members of the Steeltown Songbirds, a classical-folk trio comprised of marimba, violin, and bass.
-She performs with Pittsburgh's Hip Hop Orchestra and is teaching at its inaugural summer academy.
-She also performs with Resonance Works, Alia Musica, Guardians of Sound, the Seraphic Singers, and Shelter Music Boston.
-She has also performed with Boston Landmarks Orchestra's Notes in the Neighborhood, New England Philharmonic, Mercury Orchestra, Colorado Ballet, Colorado Music Festival, Colorado Springs Philharmonic, Fort Collins, Symphony, Boulder Philharmonic, and Greeley Philharmonic, as well as the Boulder Brass, The Brass Roots, Crusic Percussion, Mont Alto Motion Picture Orchestra, and the Colorado Chamber Orchestra.
+She has performed with Pittsburgh's Hip Hop Orchestra, Resonance Works, Alia Musica, Guardians of Sound, the Seraphic Singers.
+She has also performed with Shelter Music Boston, Boston Landmarks Orchestra's Notes in the Neighborhood, New England Philharmonic, Mercury Orchestra, Colorado Ballet, Colorado Music Festival, Colorado Springs Philharmonic, Fort Collins, Symphony, Boulder Philharmonic, and Greeley Philharmonic, as well as the Boulder Brass, The Brass Roots, Crusic Percussion, Mont Alto Motion Picture Orchestra, and the Colorado Chamber Orchestra.
 An active national recitalist, she created an interdisciplinary program with flutist Nicole Riner titled “Backstage,” featuring original writing read live during the chamber recital, as well as a program with saxophonist Scott Turpen mixing chamber music with creative nonfiction and film.

 She has written for Boston Magazine, Real Simple, Entrepreneur, Pittsburgh Magazine, Pittsburgh Quarterly, Consumers Digest, Mountain Sports +Living, Rocky Mountain News, Field & Stream Magazine, Better Homes & Gardens, 5280 Magazine, Colorado Biz Magazine, Draft Magazine, Women’s Magazine, Natural Solutions Magazine, Delicious Living, Daily Camera, dirt, and Boulder County Business Report.
 She wrote a daily blog for 5280 Magazine about living an affordable, sustainable life.